 Cultivated sorghum has several characteristics common to weed species such as wind pollination (although it is mostly self-pollinating) and its ability to germinate and grow in a range of environmental conditions.
-However, the capacity to shatter and distribute seed has been lost through the domestication and breeding process (Dillon et al. 2007b), it is non-rhizomatous or weakly rhizomatous (House 1985) and the survival of seed in the soil is limited.
+However, the capacity to shatter and distribute seed has been lost through the domestication and breeding process (Dillon et al., 2007b), it is non-rhizomatous or weakly rhizomatous (House, 1985) and the survival of seed in the soil is limited.

-The species Sorghum bicolor is exotic to Australia and its distribution in the country is widespread (see Figure B1 in Appendix B).
-This species includes cultivated sorghum and its wild relatives (see section 1).
-Both forms have been introduced in many parts of the world, however only the wild relatives are considered to be problematic weeds (Ejeta & Grenier 2005).
-Weedy or wild sorghums, namely S. bicolor subsp. drummondii and S. bicolor subsp. arundinaceum, are commonly found near cultivated grain sorghum crops and these subtaxa are fully interfertile with cultivated sorghum (see sections 8.6 and 9.0).
-The hybrids between cultivated sorghum and these two subspecies are also weedy (see section 8.6).
+Cultivated sorghum species are exotic to Australia and its distribution in the country is widespread (see Figure B1 in Appendix B).
+This species includes cultivated sorghum and its wild relatives (see Section 1).
+Both forms have been introduced in many parts of the world, however only the wild relatives are considered to be problematic weeds (Ejeta and Grenier, 2005).
+Weedy or wild sorghums, namely S. bicolor subsp. drummondii and S. bicolor subsp. arundinaceum, are commonly found near cultivated grain sorghum crops and these subtaxa are fully inter-fertile with cultivated sorghum (see Section 8.6 and Section 9).
+The hybrids between cultivated sorghum and these two subspecies are also weedy (see Section 8.6).
 Some references about weediness and weed databases describe the weediness of the species without distinguishing between the three subspecies.
-This makes it difficult to estimate the weediness status of cultivated sorghum (S. bicolor subsp. bicolor).
-For the sake of clarity the three subspecies will be treated separately in this biology document.
+This makes it difficult to estimate the weediness status of cultivated sorghum.
+For the sake of clarity, the three subspecies will be treated separately in this biology document.

 Some other well-known weeds are closely related to, and sexually compatible with cultivated sorghum.
-These are S. halepense, S. x almum and perennial 'Silk' sorghum (see sections 8.6 and 9.0).
-The hybrids between cultivated sorghum and these species are also weedy and can become a problem in agricultural systems (Clark & Rosenow 1968).
+These are S. halepense, S. × almum and perennial 'Silk' sorghum (see Section 8.6 and Section 9).
+The hybrids between cultivated sorghum and these species are also weedy and can become a problem in agricultural systems (Clark and Rosenow, 1968).